intjelic/python-sfml/doc/source/api/graphics.rst

       and pic.
 Some format options are not supported, like progressive jpeg.
 If this function fails, it raises an exception.

-      :raise: :exc:`sfml.system.SFMLException` - If it fails
+      :raise: :exc:`IOError` - The image failed to load
       :param string filename: Path of the image file to load
       :rtype: :class:`sfml.graphics.Image`